Europe broils in heat wave that fuels fires in France, Spain

 “Forty-one isn’t off the cards,” said Met Office CEO Penelope Endersby.
 “We’ve even got some 43s in the model, but we’re hoping it won’t be as high as that.”

+France’s often-temperate Brittany region sweltered with a record 39.3 C (102.7 F) degrees in the port of Brest, surpassing a high of 35.1 C that had stood since September 2003, French weather service Meteo-France said.

+Regional records in France were broken in over a dozen towns, as the weather service said Monday was “the hottest day of this heat wave.”

-The Balkans region has also seen sporadic wildfires, and is expecting the worst of the heat later this week.
+The Balkans region expected the worst of the heat later this week, but has already seen sporadic wildfires.

-Early on Monday, authorities in Slovenia said firefighters managed to bring one fire under control.
-Croatia sent a water-dropping plane there to help battle the flames after struggling last week with its own wildfires along the Adriatic Sea coast.
+Early Monday, authorities in Slovenia said firefighters brought one fire under control.
+Croatia sent a water-dropping plane there to help after struggling last week with its own wildfires along the Adriatic Sea.
 A fire in Sibenik forced some people to evacuate their homes but was later extinguished.

-In Portugal, much cooler weather Monday helped fire crews make progress against blazes.
+In Portugal, much cooler weather Monday helped fire crews make progress.
 More than 600 firefighters attended four major fires in northern Portugal.

+Leicester reported from Le Pecq.
+Associated Press journalists Danica Kirka and Jill Lawless in London, Geir Moulson in Berlin, Raquel Redondo in Madrid, Barry Hatton in Lisbon, Portugal, and Jovana Gec from Belgrade, Serbia, contributed.